 MCA-120, Basics of Nuclear Materials Control (Required for MC&A inspectors only)

-F-101S, Nuclear Criticality Safety (24 ) OSHA HAZWOPER or Health & Safety Training Suite (See ML100200563, for details of equivalent training modules).
+F-101S, Nuclear Criticality Safety Self-Study Course (24 hours) OSHA HAZWOPER or web-based Health & Safety Training Suite (See ML100200563, for details of equivalent web-based training modules).

 Interpersonal Skills Training

 The Interpersonal Skills Training Courses listed below are not required until the Proficiency Level for Full Inspector Qualification.
 However, they can be taken at any time during the inspector qualification process.
-Successful completion of any of these courses should be documented on the Signature Card in the General Proficiency Qualification Journal.
+Successful completion of any of these courses should be documented on the Signature Card in the General Proficiency Qualification Journal (IMC 1247 Appendix B).
+The trainee should review all applicable qualification cards to understand the training that is required so those courses can be scheduled as soon as possible (many courses are only given a few times a year or only when needed.
+There are also external training courses in IMC 1247 Appendix B and IMC 1247 Appendix C that will have to be requested, which can be a long process).

 Effective Communication for NRC Inspectors